 Anesthesia removes pain, sensation and awareness.
 With modern developments, anesthesia is extremely safe.
 However, there is always some risk which depends on many factors, including any medical conditions that you may have.
 It is up to you to decide whether you have a general anesthesia for your MRI scan.
 Everyone varies in the risks they are willing to take.
 Your anesthesiologist will be able to talk to you about your individual risk.

-We need to know all the medicines that you currently take.
-This includes prescription, over the counter, herbal or homeopathic, creams, inhalers and eye drops.
-It is also essential to tell us about any allergies you have, including allergies to food, medicines and adhesives.
+We need to know all the medications that you currently take.
+This includes prescription, over the counter, herbal or homeopathic, creams, inhalers, and eye drops.
+It is also essential to tell us about any allergies you have, including allergies to food, medicines, and adhesives.
 You may find it helpful to bring a list of questions you would like to ask.
-Before going under anesthesia you will need to fast for at least six hours.
+Before going under anesthesia, you will need to fast for at least six hours.
 This is to ensure that your stomach is empty.
 You can drink small amounts of water up to two hours before your anesthesia.
-In most cases you should take your usual morning tablets with a sip of water at 6.00am.
+In most cases, you should take your usual morning tablets with a sip of water at 6:00 AM.